uboat.net

 CargoGeneral cargo

-Notes on loss At 01.04 hours on 10 Mar, 1943, U-229 fired a torpedo at the convoy SC-121 south of Reykjavik, followed by a spread of two torpedoes at 01.05 hours and reported two ships sunk and another damaged.
-In fact, the torpedoes hit Nailsea Court, which was sunk and the Coulmore, which was damaged and managed to reach port safely.
+At 01.04 hours on 10 March 1943, U-229 fired a torpedo at convoy SC-121 south of Reykjavik, followed by a spread of two torpedoes at 01.05 hours and reported two ships sunk and another damaged.
+In fact, the torpedoes sank Nailsea Court and damaged Coulmore.

 If you can help us with any additional information on this vessel then please contact us.